 Hew Locke (b.
 Edinburgh, UK, 1959) spent his formative years (1966-1980) in Guyana before returning to the UK to complete an MA in sculpture at the Royal College of Art (1994).
-Locke’s works have been included in The Folkestone Triennial (2011), the 54th and 55th Venice Biennale (2011, 2013), Deptford X (2012, participating artist curator).
-In 2014 Locke’s work will be featured in Prospect New Orleans Contemporary Art Biennial (New Orleans, LA, USA)
+Locke’s works have been included in The Folkestone Triennial (2011), the 54th and 55th Venice Biennale (2011, 2013), Deptford X (2012, participating artist curator) and Prospect New Orleans Contemporary Art Biennial, New Orleans, LA, USA (2014).

 Locke explores the subject of power, particularly through the representation of royal portraiture, coats-of-arms, public statuary, trophies, company share certificates, weaponry and costume.
-In his early works, Locke began to see the Royal Family, and specifically the Queen's official portrait, as a vehicle through which he confronted and evaluated his experiences of growing up.
+In his early works, Locke began to see the Royal Family, specifically the Queen's official portrait, as a vehicle through which he confronted and evaluated his experiences of growing up.
 With this subject, his work began to engage with the embodiment of power, building amalgamations between different cultures and colonial histories.

 Successfully merging influences from both Guyanese and British cultures, Locke delves deeply into the history behind the subject matters and objects involved in his works.
-Unifying this knowledge with his creative vision he creates pieces that stand on a crossroad of cultures, mediums and historic references.
+Unifying this knowledge with his creative vision, he creates pieces that stand on a crossroad of cultures, mediums and historic references.